-- 10. Assignments and scheduling study time: You will have assignments for readings and video lectures posted in each module of Blackboard.
+10. Assignments and scheduling study time: You will have assignments for readings and video lectures posted in each module of Canvas.
 Carefully follow each modules PLAN file in doing all work (readings, videos, and other tasks in exact order).
 You may submit all assignments earlier than the shown deadlines if you wish.
 It is recommended to begin working on each assignment early on rather than late.
-I've posted them for view all at the beginning of the course in order to make this feasible and have also embedded in the schedule on Blackboard a safe window of work time according to how substantial each assignment is in completing.
-Note, the time between when one assignment ("Assignment X" for example) is due and when the next assignment, "Assignment Y" is due does not indicate the recommended time to begin work on "Assignment Y".
-Looking ahead of time on this list of assignments (as I've arranged them in the modules) and at the instructions for each assignment will help allow you time to adequately plan on what needs to be done for each assignment and then allow enough time to actually do the assignment, work on it, reflect, etc..
-Please examine the assignment dates and the assignments descriptions at or near the beginning of this semester so you can plan ahead and make the time to work on things.
-I've provided a display on Blackboard of each UNIT's page and ordering of modules so you can see the overall rhythm/timing for when to do each modules materials, (abide by the listed start date and completion date for each module), along with when to start working on assignments, especially the large assignments, which will require extensive time to work on to produce decent quality work. - 11.
-Submitting Assignments: Note that for your assignments (except for quizzes and Blackboard Discussions) I will be requiring they be submitted in a Word file attachment on BlackBoard, preferably in the ASSIGNMENTS INBOX (located under the Course Tools tab.
+I've posted them for view all at the beginning of the course in order to make this feasible and have also embedded in the schedule on Canvas a safe window of work time according to how substantial each assignment is in completing.
+Looking ahead of time on this list of assignments (as I've arranged them in the modules) and at the instructions for each assignment will help allow you time to adequately plan on what needs to be done for each assignment and then allow enough time to actually do the assignment, work on it, reflect, etc. Please examine the assignment dates and the assignments descriptions at or near the beginning of this semester so you can plan ahead and make the time to work on things.
+I've provided a display on Canvas the ordering of modules so you can see the overall rhythm/timing for when to do each modules materials, (abide by the listed start date and completion date for each module), along with when to start working on assignments, especially the large assignments, which will require extensive time to work on to produce decent quality work.

+11. Submitting Assignments: Note that for your assignments (except for quizzes and Canvas Discussions) I will be requiring they be submitted in a Word file attachment on Canvas, preferably in the ASSIGNMENTS INBOX (located under the Course Tools tab.
 Each assignment as its own INBOX labeled for that assignment.
-Refer to the HOW-TO INSTRUCTIONS FOLDER if you need help to do this and you may also call me if need be if you still have questions I'll accept work sent in email attachment (Word file) in Blackboard email as well if need be.
+Refer to the HOW TO INSTRUCTIONS FOLDER if you need help to do this and you may also call me if need be if you still have questions I'll accept work sent in email attachment (Word file) in Canvas email as well if need be.
 Sending attachments on Tigermail is accepted but only in situations where the two other approaches are problematic since emailed attachments on Tigermail consumes too much email space.